akaunderr/ocmod3-product-date-added/README.md

 # Product Date Added

 ## Description
-Paid extension module for CMS Opencart 3 that allows to edit date when product was originally added.
+Product Date Added extension is for CMS Opencart 3.
+It allows to edit date when product was originally added.
 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.

 ## Features
-* Allows to change date when product was added
+* Allows to change date when product was added.
-* Shows column in product list with the dates (ON/OFF)
+* Shows column in product list with the dates (ON/OFF).
-* Allows sort products by it date added
+* Allows sort products by it date added.
-* Multilangual - EN/UA/RU
+* Multilangual - EN/UA/RU.
-* Does not change original files - OCMOD modification
+* Does not change original files - OCMOD modification.

 ## Change log
 * v1.0(2018.09.14):
   * First release